 10. If the answer is not working by take 3, move on!

 Try coming back to it again at the end and see if they can come at it from a different angle.
 In fact, I usually go back and attempt another version of the initial question, just in case, as by this point they will have got into their flow, seen how the land lies, and the end will practically be in sight (if I have missed any metaphors please let me know in the comments below).

-Then there are a couple of extra super-tips to consider.
+Then there are a couple of extra video production tips to consider.
 Roll the camera way before and way after the interview starts /stops – you may mine a little hidden gold there, especially with kids.
 If the sit-down interview is an absolute non-starter, get them doing something.
 I once had to interview a pub landlady.
 You’d have thought by nature she’d love a chat, but in front of all the lights the flow just stopped.
 So we put her behind the bar, pouring us pints, turned it into a bar chat, and the crisis was averted.
 Doing something physically distracts the mind from all the tension, especially and preferably if it’s a task they are very familiar with.
 For example driving, I once saw Wayne Rooney talking naturally and engagingly in a manner (like never before) by driving the interviewer round his home neighbourhood.
 Or take James Corden sticking the subject in the passenger seat, though granted he helps break the ice with a little karaoke – which if all else fails may always be an option.